List of The Witcher characters: Zoltan Chivay

 Zoltan Chivay is a dwarf veteran of the Second Nilfgaard War and a friend of Geralt.

+In the video game series, Zoltan is voiced by Peter Marinker in The Witcher and Alexander Morton in The Witcher 2 and 3.

 In the TV series, Zoltan is portrayed by Danny Woodburn.

 Percival Schuttenbach

 Percival Schuttenbach is a gnome jeweler and a companion of Zoltan Chivay.

 In the TV series, Percival is portrayed by Linden Porco.

-Races

-This section lists the known species in this franchise:

-Dopplers

-The Dopplers are a race of hideous-looking short shapeshifters that can take the form of any living animal.

-Draconids

-The Draconids are a race of quasi-reptilian creatures that cause troubles for humans.

-Dragons

-The Dragons are flying Draconids who are said to represent chaos.
-They can absorb all types of magic.